 This tutorial walks you through the steps needed to setup and deploy a single-node Offen instance on Heroku using PostgreSQL for storing data.

 All resources created in this tutorial are free of charge.
 You might want to upgrade some of them to another plan with costs when running Offen in production though.
-A single Hobby Dyno ($7 at the time of writing) should be enough to handle most traffic scenarios and will give you managed SSL for a custom domain.
+A single Hobby Dyno ($7 at the time of writing) should be beefy enough to handle most traffic scenarios and will also give you free and managed SSL for a custom domain.

 - Deploy our template repository

 - Creating an account

 To follow the steps in this tutorial you will need to have created an account with Heroku.